-I feel partly ashamed about the behaviour of the human race at the moment.
-While in the days without the virus conversations are about acceptance, tolerance and uniting, now we only care about ourselves and our stack of food.
+I feel partly ashamed about the behavior of the human race at the moment.
+While in the days without the virus conversations are about acceptance, tolerance, and uniting, now we only care about ourselves and our stack of food.

 Only a few setup aid-projects for those that live alone and vulnerable people that are being isolated even more now.